- External patent counsel to a leading research university in Western Canada

 As a patent agent, Pablo drafts and prosecutes patent applications, and advises clients on patentability, validity, infringement and freedom-to-operate issues.
 His background in chemistry gives him valuable insight into a variety of industries, including cleantech and natural health products.

-Pablo serves as the chair of the Canadian Bar Association’s Intellectual Property & Technology Law Section in British Columbia.
+Pablo serves as an Executive of the Canadian Bar Association’s Intellectual Property & Technology Law Section in British Columbia.
 He is published in peer-reviewed scientific and legal literature, and his legal work has been referenced by the Parliament of Canada.

 Top 10 (and 1) IP Cases in 2020 - BC and Beyond Canadian Bar Association BC IP SectionFebruary 3, 2021